lockss/lockss.github.io/administrators/admin/setting-up/file-transfer-guidelines.md

 *  for a 1:1 relationship, options include:
     *  using the same base filename for each file pair, or
     *  using the same base filename for each file pair, with codified differences.
 *  for a 1:Many relationship, content filenames may:
     *  be contained in the XML file along with the related metadata,  \
 e.g., <content_filename>fred_smith_2002.pdf</content_filename>
     *  be built up from metadata elements identified in the XML, for example, journal_id + volume + start_page, e.g., foo_17_101.pdf
     *  correspond to the doi of the article in question with underbars in place of "/", e.g. “10.1111/foo/xxx2018.1" would be "10.1111_foo_xxx2018.1.pdf"
     *  use a publisher specific identifier for the content, e.g., xxx2019.1.pdf

-Note: For a 1:Many relationship, metadata filenames must contain a date stamp or other unique identifier (e.g. Atypon extracts).
+Note: For a 1:Many relationship, metadata filenames must contain a date stamp or other unique identifier (e.g., Atypon extracts).

 #### Transmission